Home » Places & Landmark » Japan » Edo in Kanji

 Full

-Description for “edo in Kanji”
+Description for period of Edo in Japan

 The predecessor of Tokyo, now one of the largest cities in the world and the center of Japan’s politics, economy, and culture, was Edo.
 Edo was the seat of the Tokugawa clan for 279 years, from 1590 to 1868, and was the political center of the Edo period.